hfinkel/lfort/docs/UsersManual.rst

      ...
      local_function(1);

--  clang does not support global register variables; this is unlikely to be implemented soon because it requires additional LLVM backend support.
+-  lfort does not support global register variables; this is unlikely to be implemented soon because it requires additional LLVM backend support.
--  clang does not support static initialization of flexible array members.
+-  lfort does not support static initialization of flexible array members.
 This appears to be a rarely used extension, but could be implemented pending user demand.
--  clang does not support ``__builtin_va_arg_pack``/``__builtin_va_arg_pack_len``.
+-  lfort does not support ``__builtin_va_arg_pack``/``__builtin_va_arg_pack_len``.
 This is used rarely, but in some potentially interesting places, like the glibc headers, so it may be implemented pending user demand.
-Note that because clang pretends to be like GCC 4.2, and this extension was introduced in 4.3, the glibc headers will not try to use this extension with clang at the moment.
+Note that because lfort pretends to be like GCC 4.2, and this extension was introduced in 4.3, the glibc headers will not try to use this extension with lfort at the moment.
--  clang does not support the gcc extension for forward-declaring function parameters; this has not shown up in any real-world code yet, though, so it might never be implemented.
+-  lfort does not support the gcc extension for forward-declaring function parameters; this has not shown up in any real-world code yet, though, so it might never be implemented.